 Biometric characteristics of the human body can play a decisive role in the accuracy of automatic signature verification systems due to their stability over time and resistance to variability in different conditions.
-In this study, the accuracy of an automatic handwritten signature verification system is checked for nine months.
-In this system, the electromyography (EMG) signals from the hand muscles of people during signing are recorded at different times up to nine months, and after the pre-processing of the signals, muscle synergy patterns are extracted by the non-negative matrix factorization (NMF) method.
+In this study, the accuracy of an automatic handwritten signature verification system is checked during nine months.
+In this system, the electromyography (EMG) signals from the hand muscles of people during signing are recorded at different times up to nine months, and after the pre-processing of the signals, muscle synergy patterns are extracted by the none-negative matrix factorization (NMF) method.
 Finally, the patterns extracted by the SVM classifier are classified into two classes: genuine and forgery signatures.

-KEYWORDS: Handwritten Signature, EMG, Muscle Synergy.
+KEYWORDS: handwritten signature, EMG, muscle synergy